Shakespro/frontend_task/README.md

 Configure the PostgreSQL database connection.
 Run the application to start using the To-Do List App.
 Feel free to customize this README text further based on additional details or specific configurations of your app.

+The backend component is backend_TaskA under the same profile